 BOREKH SOLTS (1903-September 1928)

-He was born in a town in western Byelorussia.
+He was a journalist and editor, born in a town in western Byelorussia.
 At age fourteen he became active in community work.
-At age fifteen he was the initiator and cofounder of “self-education courses” for youth and adults in his town.
-In 1918 he served in the Red Army, before being demobilized and returning home.
-In the early 1920s, his town became a part of Poland.
+At age fifteen he was one of the initiators and cofounders of educational courses for youth and adults in his hometown and energetically undertook his own self-education.
+It was at that time that he brought out his first correspondence pieces and sketches in Yiddish newspapers.
+In 1918 he left to serve in the Red Army, before being demobilized and returning home.
+In the early 1920s, his hometown became a part of Poland.
 He was arrested in 1921 for illegal revolutionary activities and was sentenced by a Polish court to death, which was later commuted to thirteen years in prison.
-After serving four years in Grodno and Bialystok prisons, he was sent off to the Soviet Union in 1925.
-From that point he lived in Minsk, where (from the summer of 1926) he worked as editor of a bimonthly journal Der yunger arbeter (The young worker) and also co-edited Literarish bletl (Literary paper) in Minsk.
+After serving four years in Grodno and Białystok prisons, he was sent off to the Soviet Union in 1925.
+From that point he settled in Minsk, where (from the summer of 1926) he worked as a contributor to the bimonthly journal Der yunger arbeter (The young worker) and later as a member of the editorial board and, for a time, as editor.
+He also co-edited Literarish bletl (Literary paper) in Minsk.
 Together with Note Vaynhoyz, he compiled a pamphlet Yomim-neroim (Days of awe) (Minsk: Chervonaia zmena, 1926), 27 pp. He died in Minsk.

 Sources: B. Alter, obituary notice in Der shtern (Kharkov-Kiev) (September 11, 1928); Chone Shmeruk, comp., Pirsumim yehudiim babrit-hamoatsot, 1917-1961 (Jewish publications in the Soviet Union, 1917-1961) (Jerusalem, 1961), see index.